 - Then fold (not mix) the chocolate mixture into the remaining meringue in a standing mixer bowl.
 Do not deflate the batter.
 It’s okay if you still see streaks of meringue in the batter.

-- Bake until the soufflé has risen to about 1½ half-inch over the rim and starts to brown on top, about 11-12 minutes.
+- Bake at 375 °F (190 °C) until the souffle has risen to about 1½ half-inch over the rim and starts to brown on top, about 11-12 minutes.
 Remove from the oven and dust the top with powdered sugar.
 Serve immediately.